 Sigh of relief-horror-relief, we know what it is, and it’s treatable.

 So, back to the ER, and they might admit him.

 Salmon Ella, Unwelcome Visitor

 Day 9 continued – at the ER with Mommy — I knew from medical websites that he would have to be given strong antibiotics.
 I know how some people have alternative health views, and differing opinions on antibiotics.
-I’m not the crunchiest one in the bunch, but I myself have had times when I hated doctors, questioned their decisions, delayed vaccinations, deferred seeking treatment if i thought it safe to do so, etc.
+I’m not the crunchiest one in the bunch, but I myself have had times when I hated doctors, questioned their decisions, deferred seeking treatment if i thought it safe to do so, etc.